inpsyde/multilingual-press/readme.txt

 - Handle deletion of post relations no matter from what site, see [issue #156](https://github.com/inpsyde/multilingual-press/issues/156), props kraftner.
 - Bugfix auto-selecting the first remote term without relationships.
+- Improve validity check for table names (don't be more restrictive than WP core).

 = 2.2.0 =
 - **Merge MultilingualPress Free and Pro.**